johnmcfarlane/papers/c++/contractual-disappointment.md

   return lookup_table[number - min_number];
 }
 ```

+Here, the implementer changed the definition — something they are entitled to do.
+Now, almost every possible C++ API violation is also a C++ Standard violation.

 It is easy to become distracted by the wonders of modern compilers.
 They are able to generate highly optimised code, by assuming contract fulfilment.